AdrienTorris/awesome-blazor/README.md

 * [Web Apps can’t really do that, can they? - Steve Sanderson](https://www.youtube.com/watch?v=MiLAE6HMr10&feature=youtu.be&t=31m45s) - July 10, 2017 - Web Apps can’t really do that, can they? - Steve Sanderson.

 ## Articles
+* [A detailed look at data binding in Blazor](https://chrissainty.com/a-detailed-look-at-data-binding-in-blazor/) - May 15, 2019 - A detailed look at data binding in Blazor.
 * [Exploring Blazor by Making An HTML Table Sortable in .NET Core](https://exceptionnotfound.net/exploring-blazor-by-making-an-html-table-sortable-in-net-core/) - May 13, 2019 - Exploring Blazor by Making An HTML Table Sortable in .NET Core.
 * [Progressive Web Apps and Blazor is combination you should not miss!](https://medium.com/@janne_mattila/progressive-web-apps-and-blazor-is-combination-you-should-not-miss-c59d9ae91d42) - May 12, 2019 - Progressive Web Apps and Blazor is combination you should not miss.
 * [Blazor Bites Updated and Build 2019 Blazor Roundup](https://chrissainty.com/blazor-bites-updated-and-build-2019-blazor-roundup/) - May 8, 2019 - Blazor Bites Updated and Build 2019 Blazor Roundup.